Quest Software

 Quest Software, also known as Quest, is a privately held software company headquartered in Aliso Viejo, California, United States.
-Quest provides cloud management, software as a service, security, workforce mobility, and backup & recovery.
 The company was founded in 1987 and has 53 offices in 24 countries.

 History

 Quest Software was founded in 1987 in Newport Beach, California, with a line of products for HP Multi-Programming Executive (MPE).
 In 1995, Vinny Smith joined the company.
 The following year, Quest entered the database management market with an Oracle SQL database tuning product.
 In 1997, Quest opened an office in the United Kingdom.